tahsrz/sunset-pulse/README.md

- New Feature: Supaflow Integration and Workflows
+ New Feature: Supaflow Integration and Workflows.
+Vis.
+Engine moved to TypeScript.
+Configuration of LLMs and mini-LLMs in UI.

  Sunset Pulse is a sophisticated, high-performance real estate platform built on a modern Next.js 14 (App Router)